dfinity/motoko/stdlib/examples/produce-exchange/README.md

  4. **Server implementation**: See [`actor.as`](https://github.com/dfinity-lab/actorscript/blob/stdlib-examples/stdlib/examples/produce-exchange/actor.as) and
     [`model.as`](https://github.com/dfinity-lab/actorscript/blob/stdlib-examples/stdlib/examples/produce-exchange/model.as).
-    Defines the _behavior (input-output) semantics_ of each message from item 2, by implementing the server, in terms of the _server model_ defined in item 3.
+    Defines the _behavioral (input-output-based) semantics_ of each message from item 2, by implementing the server, in terms of the _server model_ defined in item 3.

 Additional components, for testing